woemler/centromere/docs/api-design.md

 #### Paging and Record Skipping

-- All endpoints should support record paging, allowing requests to retrieve records in batches.
+- All endpoints should dataSetSupport record paging, allowing requests to retrieve records in batches.
 - Paging should be performed using the query string parameters `limit` and `offset` or `page`.
   - `size` should specify the maximum number of records to be returned in the collection.
   - `offset` should specify the number of records to be skipped before the first record is returned.